rbajpai-unc/comp423-course-notes/docs/tutorials/rust-setup.md

     3. Git installed
     4. Docker Installed

+# Initiliazing Git Repository
+* We will create a local directory and connect it to a remote git repo
+    1. Open visual stuido code and open the terminal
+    2. Now we will create a new directory(folder) for our project
+        ```
+        mkdir rust-tutorial
+        cd rust-tutorial
+        ```
+    3. We can then initiliaze the new repository
+        ```git init```
+    4. For now we will just add a Readme.md to the directory
+        ```
+        echo "Readme for Rust Totorial at: https://rbajpai-unc.github.io/comp423-course-notes/tutorials/rust-setup/" > README.md
+        git add README.md
+        git commit -m "Initial commit with README"
+        ```
+* Now we will create a Remote Repository and Link it to our Local Repo
+    1. Login to Github and head over to Create a New Repository
+    2. You can Fill in the details:
+        Repository Name: Basic-Rust-Tutorial
+        Description: "Creating Hello World in Rust"
+        Visibility: Public (Depends on your preference)
+    3. Do not initialize the repeo with a readme, .gitignore, or license.
+    4. Hit Create Repository
+    5. Go back to the terminal within vscode and add the Github repo as a remote:
+        ```
+        git remote add origin https://github.com/<your-username>/Basic-Rust-Tutorial
+        ```
+        Make sure to replace <your-username> with your git username
+    6. We can now push our commit we made earlier with
+    ``` git push```
 # Creating a Dev Container
 * Prior to coding in Rust, we will setup our Dev container.
     1. Open visual studio code and make sure you can see the task bar to the left.